canopy-js/canopy-js/README.md

 But we lose them by making a book.
 A book assumes prior knowledge.
 A book picks one level of detail.
-There is much that the explainer knows.
+There are many things known to the writer.
-And things that the reader wants.
+And things that are key for some reader.
 But writing it gets in the way.
 So capture the graph of the author.
 And then let each reader explore.